hungrybellie/Baby-Buds/README.md

 # How we protect moms and their children 🫂
 - Our platform only allows experts (gynecologist, dietitions, pediatricians and other health care workers) to answer the health related questions to protect against misinformation.
 - Our platform utilizes elegant flower drawings to ensure profile pictures do not reveal babies' identities.

+# Technical achievemnts
+- the ability to create an account as either a mom or an expert (medical professionals).
+- text-based posting and commenting
+- posting listings for items on the marketplace
+- inquiring about listings for items on the marketplace

 # Screen Gallery 🖼️